 If you are planning to rent a car in Italy, it is important to have a good understanding of the different types of insurance available to you.
 The law in Italy requires that you must carry certain types of insurance: Collision Damage Waiver (CDW) and Theft Protection.
 You can purchase this insurance from the rental car company, but it may come at a high cost.
 Therefore, it is recommended to shop around, compare prices before making a final decision.

-In conclusion, having car rental insurance in Italy is mandatory by law, but you can save money by shopping around and buy car rental insurance online.
+In conclusion, having car rental insurance in Italy is mandatory by law, but you can save money by shopping around and buy car hire excess waiver insurance online.
 Ultimately, understanding the different types of insurance available to you and making an informed decision can help you have a stress-free and affordable car rental experience in Italy.

 Hi, as you stated CDW & Theft insurance is mandatory in Italy when renting a car, but you also suggest shoping around for this coverage.